UWindsor-Robotics-Tech/Proposed-Constitution/Executive.md

 ## §5 Treasurer

-1. The Treasurer of the VGDC (hereinafter "Treasurer") shall be a position elected every 1 year by the members of the VGDC, by ballot returned on the 5th of April of that year or earlier as the Board may demand.
+1. The Treasurer of the UWin Robotics (hereinafter "Treasurer") shall be a position elected every 1 year by the members of the UWin Robotics, by ballot returned on the 5th of April of that year or earlier as the Board may demand.
 2. The Treasurer shall have the following duties and authorities:
-    - To keep and maintain the financial records of the VGDC,
+    - To keep and maintain the financial records of the UWin Robotics,
     - To present the financial records upon request to the President, the Board, or any other body authorized by the Board or the Governing Rules to do so,
-    - By and with the consent of the Board, and any additional authority required by the Governing Rules, to appropriate or requestion funds, and to spend them for the use of the VGDC, and to authorize such,
+    - By and with the consent of the Board, and any additional authority required by the Governing Rules, to appropriate or requestion funds, and to spend them for the use of the UWin Robotics, and to authorize such,
-    - To hold any and all bank cards and credit cards issued by the UWSA to the VGDC and to maintain records of use thereof,
+    - To hold any and all bank cards and credit cards issued by the UWSA to the UWin Robotics and to maintain records of use thereof,
     - To preside over the Board while it decides ties on the Joint Ballot for President and Vice President,
 3. Not later than the 31st of March, or as the Board may otherwise demand, the Board shall issue ballots for the position of Treasurer, in which persons who voluntarily nominate themselves for the position and meet the requirements of the position as set by this constitution and by any reasonable, non-discriminatory, restrictions adopted by the Board, shall be candidates for the position presented on the ballot.
 4. On return of the ballot, the person who has the most number of votes for the position shall be elected Treasurer.
 If two or more persons may be tied for the most number of votes, then the Board, absent the treasurer, shall choose, from among those tied, the person who shall be hold the position of Treasurer.
-5. The Board may by regulation set the order of succession for the position of Treasurer of the VGDC if that position may be vacant.
+5. The Board may by regulation set the order of succession for the position of Treasurer of the UWin Robotics if that position may be vacant.
     - Until such time as such a regulation shall be made, the succession order for the Position of Treasurer shall be: Head of Events, Head of Development, Head of Operations, Head of Community.
     - Where the vacancy for Tresurer is the result of a tie on a ballot for the position of Treasurer, no person shall become Treasurer under this clause until the Board has succesfully resolved the tie.
     - No person shall become Treasuer until with respect to the president's authority to appoint a Treasurer, one of the following has occured: